 Yet, until PSV, there haven't been any lasting measures taken to create meaningful change despite the growing research that highlights all that comes with the experience (e.g. the life-long challenges created from not feeling a sense of belonging in a school community due to low racial socialization, covert and overt racism, and little to no representation).
 It’s no longer enough to admit Black families to private schools — we have to support Black families through the unique experience, and that starts with building community and supporting one another first and foremost.
 We need each other!

-Our children must know that they have a larger community behind them that looks like them, lifting them up and providing support in a way that only can come from a group like ours.
+Our children must know that they have a broader community behind them that looks like them, lifting them and providing support in a way that only can come from a group like ours.

 All Photos Below (all but the image of 5 girls): Michael Mayson